 Teamwork and Collaboration

-As a testament to their culture of teamwork and collaboration, and their track record of consistently producing returns far in excess of the market, Mr. Small and Mr. Pelt added two new partners in 2014: Mike Herman, CFO, and Chris Stanley, Principal and Head of Development, both of whom worked with them at Hodges fifteen years previously and then went on to illustrious careers with other real estate companies.
+As a testament to their culture of teamwork and collaboration, and their track record of consistently producing returns far in excess of the market, a number of former Hodges management team members rejoined Mr. Small and Mr. Pelt to become partners at MDH including Chris Stanley, Senior Managing Director – Development; Peter Curnyn – Senior Managing Director – Asset Management; and Mike Herman – Managing Director – Operations.
 In creating and growing MDH Partners, the team is proud to follow in the footsteps of the late Mr. Hodges, who built a reputation for excellence, quality, and integrity.

 To see recent news articles featuring MDH Partners, please view our Press page.